vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 + ### What are Page Objects?

 I’ll give you the short answer first.
 Its a design pattern to encapsulate markup and page interactions.
 They offer you to write high-level feature specs that are very expressive and DRY.
-You might ask, isn’t code written in Capybara already high-level and expressive?
+You might ask, aren’t specs written with Capybara already high-level and expressive?
 Sure, for a developer who write codes on a daily basis, Capybara specs read just fine.

 ``` ruby
 feature 'M assigns a mission' do